a-h-abram/audio-visualiser/ReadMe.md

 This is a website that propose an auditive experience.
 Based on the user music, the website adapt its animations based on the drums of your music.
 I advise you to put a music with some drums and bass.
 The algorithm is much more efficient with electro, trans, dupstep or even rap music.
+I used Web Audio API to do all audio processing.

 ## Dependencies
 - Three.js - used for rendering the 3D scene
-- SimplexNoise - used to animate the plane
+- SimplexNoise - used to animate the ground plane
-- Web Audio API (js built-in library) - used to analyse the songs

 ## Technical Description
 Before playing music: